neoforged/Documentation/docs/resources/reloadlisteners.md

 Server reload listeners load from data packs (the `data` folder).
 The first reload happens during world loading, which happens on world/server join on the physical client, and on startup on the physical server.
 Subsequent reloads are triggered using the `/reload` command, or by switching worlds/servers on the physical client.

 :::info
-The `/reload` command also triggers reloads of some other datapack-driven systems, such as datapack registries; this is by design and cannot be circumvented.
+The `/reload` command also triggers reloads of some other datapack-driven systems, such as [datapack registries][datapackregistries]; this is by design and cannot be circumvented.
 Datapack registries are reloaded before reload listeners, meaning you can use their values in your server-side reload listeners if needed.
 :::

 Reloading happens on multiple threads, as reload listeners are unrelated to one another.
 If you need to access another reload listener's values, consider delaying execution until the first use of your system after the reload has complete, or avoid access altogether.